mads-hartmann/new/README.md

 Before switching to nix (merging this branch) I want to

-- Document shell.nix better
-- Finish the README
 - Git hooks
   - See https://github.com/cachix/pre-commit-hooks.nix as a way to mange [pre-commit](https://pre-commit.com/) with nix.
   - Run treefmt as part of the githook
+- Document shell.nix better
 - Version locking (forgot the name of the tool)

 ## Notes

+### Not using `workspace-full`

+Mainly for aesthetics reasons (I just need enough to run Nix, not the full kitchen sink) and as a learning exercise.

 ### Not using a Gitpod `init` task